-Printing secrets on paper doesn’t sound high tech, but it’s one of the most secure storage mediums available.
+Writing secrets on paper doesn't sound very high tech but, as it turns out, it's one of the most secure Bitcoin storage methods available!

 Documents printed on paper hundreds of years ago can be found in perfect reading condition to this day.
 Since ancient China, paper has been used to print artworks and legal documents and these records have survived wars, invasions, floods and other historic hazards.